-• Through the Arctic Council EALLU project and the GEF/ UNEP Nomadic Herders project and more, ICR has arranged a diversity of international seminars and community-based workshops in circumpolar reindeer herding areas in the period.
+• Through the Arctic Council EALLU project, the GEF/ UNEP Nomadic Herders project, the EU H2020 Interact II project and more, ICR has arranged a diversity of international seminars and community-based workshops in circumpolar reindeer herding areas in the period.
 (Please refer to separate mentioning of this above.)